30 Different Types of Beetles in Texas

 25. Cottonwood Borer beetle

-The pronotum, or neck region, is likewise white and covered in enormous black spiky ovals.
+The pronotum, or neck region, is white and covered in enormous black spiky ovals.
 It ranks among the largest North American beetles.

 Throughout the summer, this species forages on trees.
 Adults climb the branches gradually, gnawing and shredding them until they reach the leaves.